baalimago/repeater/README.md

 ## Usage
 Repeater is designed to perform repetitive tasks with slight modification.
 Personally I've used it to CRUD state in paralell and fill login event logs as fast as I have network sockets.
+It can probably also be used as a ghetto benchmarking tool.

 ```bash
 # This command will repeat 'curl example.com' 100 times, using 10 workers and report progress to stdout